How Will a Mortgage Lender Assess My Living Expenses?

 - Any other regular, ongoing expenses

 Incorrectly reporting your HEMS living expenses can affect your borrowing power due to overestimating or underestimating your expenses.

 Avoid these common mistakes to improve your approval chances:

-Rental expenses should not be included by a lender as they should only be assessing your living expenses that will continue once you have a mortgage, however, some lenders sometimes lump in all expenses.
+- Rental expenses should not be included by a lender as they should only be calculating your living expenses that will continue once you have a mortgage, however, some lenders sometimes lump in all expenses.

-Discuss any concerns with us to make sure your application is a complete and accurate self-assessment.
+- Discuss any concerns with us to make sure your home loan application is a complete and accurate self-assessment.